harangp/tfjsctcloss/README.md

 As you've probably guessed, the `alpha * beta` within the sum is the same thing we did when calculating `Z(t)`. the `sum lab` part is a fancy way of telling "sum up the same elements for the corresponding embedding and timestep".
 There are two things we can do to remain tensory as long as we can:
 - since `Z(t)` is a constant for every timestep, we can move the calculation into the inner part of the sum, which means we divide every element with the corresponding `Z(t)`.
-- y(k, t) behaves as a constant for the sum, it can be moved into the inner part of the sum too
+- `y(k, t)` behaves as a constant for the sum, it can be moved into the inner part of the sum too
 - we can observe, that the `y(k, t)` (which is the original prediction) in our case equals to `y'(k, t)` (which is the rearranged `y` matrix according to `l'`) and this holds true in every embedding location.
 The good part is that `y'` is perfectly arranged for the division we are about to do.

 The only drawback here is that the separator embedding will be divided `int(|l'|/2)` times more than just once.
 Also, if you have multiple instances of the same embedding the same thing applies - ex.: in the word 'alamo', `l'` is '\_a_l_a_m_o\_' and the timestep values referring to the embeddings 'a', and '\_' will to be divided more than once.
 This is the price for not having to rearrange structures in memory.

-> I consider executing the same divisions for keep everything in the Tensorflow pipeline a small price to pay.
+> I consider executing the same divisions on the same embeddings for keep everything in the Tensorflow pipeline a small price to pay.
 Using webGL in the browser, or using the pipelining and vectorization features of modern processors should even bring performance enhancements.
 But this needs to be tested.

 With this approach, we gain another optimalization: reusing the result of `a.mul(b).div(y)` we did for calculating `Z(t)` comes handy.
 So our final heavy lifting (calculating the inner part of the sum of the first equation) takes the following form: